jyothi-ramilla/AAgent/README.md

 - **Docker**: Used to containerize the entire codebase and manage dependencies.
 - **Bash**: Used to execute setup scripts and automate the process.

+## Initial Setup

+1. Create a Forked Test Node in Tenderly - Ethereum Mainnet Fork.
+2. Set up two accounts (source address and target address) for running the Agent.
+Since it runs on the Ethereum Test Node, ensure both accounts are funded with Test ETH.
+3. Use either of the above account addresses (source or target) for deploying the ERC20 Token Contract.
+Ensure that both accounts have sufficient ERC20 tokens after deployment.
+These tokens will be required for the Agent code to transfer balances between the source address and the target address and vice versa.

 ## Codebases

 ### Token_Contract